 For a fun and educational experience to add to your things to do in Galveston with kids, there’s nothing like the Galveston Children’s Museum.
 Featuring a number of engaging and interactive activities, kids can learn about science and creativity through safe and educational hands-on experiences.
 Kids might build a robot or explore wood-based construction.
 There’s even an opportunity to learn about health through a simulated doctor’s office.
 The goal of the children’s museum is to give kids the opportunity to exercise their creativity and discover important concepts on their own through play.
 Parents appreciate the way their kids get to have fun while learning at the same time.

 Your kids will never forget taking a boat tour and seeing dolphins up close in their natural habitat.
-Galveston BayWatch is a family-owned and operated business, and it’s very affordable for a 45-minute tour.
-In addition to seeing the dolphins jump and play, you’ll hear about the history of dolphins in the area, giving your kids both fun and educational experience.
+Take a Dolphin Sightseeing Tour in Galveston to see dolphins jump and play.
+You’ll also hear about the history of dolphins in the area, giving your kids both a fun and educational experience.

 Galveston Island is one of the top vacation destinations for families with kids in Texas, and for good reason.
 From the beaches, the food, and the attractions, with activities for all ages all year round, there are plenty of fun things to do in Galveston with kids.